You see them everywhere on Pinterest…

-For me, finding the emails requires more work than writing and sending the emails themselves but still less work than if I were to do everything manually.
+For me, finding the emails requires more work than the actual writing and sending but still less work than if I were to do everything manually.

 I was actually wondering if anyone would be interested if I create an ebook for my technique to join group boards.
 If you’re, please leave a comment below!